kINAdev1107/License_detection/README.md

 # LicensePlate_Labeled_MaxFilters
 From images of cars in which their license plates have been labeled, and  passing filters, their recognition is attempted by pytesseract .
 As there is not a single filter that works for all the licensess, it is tried with several filters and The license plate number that has been detected the most times is assigned.

-To get an acceptable hit rate, you need to focus on a certain license plate format, for example the Spanish ones that usually have the NNNNAAA format, as starting from images with labels, the processing times are acceptable.
+To get an acceptable hit rate, you need to focus on a certain license plate format, for example the Spanish ones that usually have the NNNNAAA format.
+Starting from images with labels, the processing times are acceptable.

 Requirements: